cpsdqs/aof/README.md

 - It does not support cumulative streams such as RSS
 - The only way to access data in a machine-readable format is via a non-standard API
 - The scripting API is quite flaky
+- There will be a lot of errors like `[ERROR r2d2] database is locked` and I’m not sure why (the server seems to be working fine?)

 ### Conceptual Overview
 - Data is organized into domains, sources, and source items.